-Indenture relating to \$300,000,000 of Videotron's 6 $\frac{7}{6}$ % Senior Notes due July 15, 2021, dated as of July 5, 2011, as supplemented, by and among Videotron, the guarantors party thereto, and Computershare Trust Company of Canada, as trustee.
+Indenture relating to \$300,000,000 of Videotron's 6 $\frac{7}{8}$ % Senior Notes due July 15, 2021, dated as of July 5, 2011, as supplemented, by and among Videotron, the guarantors party thereto, and Computershare Trust Company of Canada, as trustee.

-On July 5, 2011, Videotron issued \$300,000,000 aggregate principal amount of its 6 7/3% Senior Notes due July 15, 2021, pursuant to an Indenture, dated as of July 5, 2011, by and among Videotron, the guarantors party thereto, and Computershare Trust Company of Canada, as trustee.
+On July 5, 2011, Videotron issued \$300,000,000 aggregate principal amount of its 6 %% Senior Notes due July 15, 2021, pursuant to an Indenture, dated as of July 5, 2011, by and among Videotron, the guarantors party thereto, and Computershare Trust Company of Canada, as trustee.
 These senior notes are unsecured and mature on July 15, 2021.
 Interest on these senior notes is payable in cash semi-annually in arrears on June 15 and December 15 of each year.
 These senior notes are guaranteed on a senior unsecured basis by most, but not all, of Videotron's subsidiaries.
 These senior notes are redeemable, at Videotron's option, under certain circumstances and at the redemption prices set forth in the indenture.
 The indenture contains customary restrictive covenants with respect to Videotron and certain of its subsidiaries, and customary events of default.
 If an event of default occurs and is continuing, other than Videotron's bankruptcy or insolvency, the trustee or the holders of at least 25% in principal amount at maturity of the then-outstanding senior notes may declare all the senior notes to be due and payable immediately.
 The senior notes issued pursuant to this indenture were not and will not be registered under the Securities Act or under the laws of any other jurisdiction.
-On January 5, 2017, Videotron redeemed and retired \$175,000,000 aggregate principal amount of its outstanding 6 $\frac{7}{6}$ % Senior Notes due July 15, 2021.
+In 2017, Videotron redeemed and retired the entire principal amount outstanding of its 6 %% Senior Notes due July 15, 2021.